MC-Linker/MC-Linker/PRIVACY.md

-By using the Discord bot `MC Linker`, you agree that you have read and agreed to this policy.
+By using the Discord bot `Minecraft SMP Bot`, you agree that you have read and agreed to this policy.
 This is our Privacy Policy, which will describe the types of data collected, how it is used, how to opt out of data collection, and how to remove your data.
-The terms "we", "us", and "our" refer to the owner and moderators of `MC Linker`.
-The terms "bot" and "MC Linker" refer to the Discord bot itself.
+The terms "we", "us", and "our" refer to the owner and moderators of `Minecraft SMP Bot`.
+The terms "bot" and "Minecraft SMP Bot" refer to the Discord bot itself.
 We may update this Privacy Policy at any time.
 Any changes that are made will be made effective immediately.
 If you are a regular user of our bot, please make sure you are kept up to date with this Privacy Policy.